sailor-june/project-luna/readme.md

 ## technologies used
--html5
+- html5
--css3
+- css3
--jquery
+- jquery
--weather api from visualcrossing.com
+- weather api from visualcrossing.com
--astronomy api from ipgeolocation.io
+- astronomy api from ipgeolocation.io
--'the moon' font from cdnfonts.com
+- 'the moon' font from cdnfonts.com

 ![](./img/about.png)